sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.gethistory.md

 Promise&lt;([JsonDoc](./git-documentdb.jsondoc.md) \| undefined)\[\]&gt;

-Array of FatDoc or undefined. - undefined if the document does not exists or the document is deleted.
+Array of FatDoc or undefined. - undefined if a specified document does not exist or it is deleted.

 - JsonDoc if isJsonDocCollection is true or the file extension is '.json'.